Cisco ISE Administrator Accounts: CLI and GUI Access

 Local CLI accounts can be created by entering configuration mode and executing the following command.

-ISE-NODE-2/adminCLI(config)#username <user-name> password <plain | hash> <password> role <admin | user> email <user-email> <disabled>
+1ISE-NODE-2/adminCLI(config)#username <user-name> password <plain | hash> <password> role <admin | user> email <user-email> <disabled>The parameters that must be specified are:

 - Username: The name associated with the account being created.
 During the initial ISE configuration, the Admin account is assigned the default name admin.